top of page

 Cause:

-✔️ Breakers tripping with no obvious cause
+✔️ Breakers tripping for no reason

 🛠 How to Fix It:

-Reset the breaker by flipping it off and on.
+Reset the breaker by flipping it off and on

 4️⃣ Damaged Extension Cords & Power Strips 🏠💥